AKEric/skinner/README.md

 The tools that Maya provides lack features (+ can be slow), and there isn't anything I could find (free or $paid$) that had the feature-set I wanted/needed.

 This tool aims to alleviate any issues for the techart team regardless of industry.
 It is in-use and proven in AAA game production.

-## Why is it free?

-We all [stand on the shoulders of the giants](https://en.wikipedia.org/wiki/Standing_on_the_shoulders_of_giants) that came before us.
-And while I do feel I added some of my own ingenuity to this process (and put *considerable* personal time and effort into it), much of this tech is built on the learnings of so many that came before me.
-So it's a gift back to the community that has given me so much.

 ## Similar Tools
 If you are the author of any of the below tools and feel I have misrepresented your software in any way, please let me know for correction.